ReactComponentKit/CocoaReactComponentKit/README.md

 CocoaReactComponentKit provides four components basically.

  * NSViewComponent
  	* It is a basic component for making a scene.
-It is just a UIView that has some convenient methods for dispatching actions and receiving states.
+It is just a NSView that has some convenient methods for dispatching actions and receiving states.
  * NSCollectionViewComponent
  	* It is a component for making a scene that uses NSCollectionView.
  * NSTableViewComponent